Frequently Asked Questions

-Yes, I am taking on new clients remotely via video while the current safety protocols remain active.
-If you're not sure about trying therapy online, you are welcome to set up a brief video consultation with me at no charge so you can experience for yourself what it feels like.
+Yes!
+I'm taking on new clients remotely via video.
+If you're not sure about trying therapy online, set up a brief video consultation at no charge to experience for yourself what it feels like.

-I've been providing therapy remotely since 2015, and I previously worked with the online therapy organization Lyra Health.
-I have seen wonderful results come from meeting this way, and research supports the effectiveness of meeting remotely long before the pandemic.
+I've been providing therapy remotely since 2015.
+I've seen wonderful results come from meeting this way, and research supported the effectiveness of meeting remotely long before the pandemic.
 What matters most is that you and I click.

 How do I make an appointment?

 The best way to schedule is online.
-You can instantly see our up-to-date current availability, view your options and schedule at a time that’s most convenient for you.
-You can also makes changes to existing appointments through the platform.
+You can instantly see my up-to-date availability, view your options and schedule at a time that’s most convenient for you.
+You can makes changes to our appointment through the platform as well.

 What are your office hours?